 Only those submissions that move through from gate 2 will then be looked at in order to determine the best value pricing submissions received, including any negotiations.

-The Chief Procurement Officer may approve the utilisation of an alternate tender evaluation methodology for a specific procurement where it is considered advantageous to do so.
+The Senior Procurement Officer may approve the utilisation of an alternate tender evaluation methodology for a specific procurement where it is considered advantageous to do so.

 Changes to tenders